-Oscars producer says Will Smith slap ‘overshadowed’ historic ceremony
+Chris Rock was against removing Will Smith from Oscars after slap, producer says

 “I wasn’t concerned at all.
 I figured, ‘Okay, he’s going to say something or come at him,’ ” Packer told ABC News reporter T.J.
 Holmes.
 “Something funny is going to happen because that’s the nature of Chris and that’s the nature of Will, so let’s see what happens.”

-After striking Rock, the actor returned to his seat, from where he yelled twice at the comedian to “keep my wife’s name out your f — ing mouth.”
+After striking Rock, the actor returned to his seat, from where he yelled twice at the comedian to “keep my wife’s name out your f---ing mouth.”
 It was only then, Packer said, that he realized the scene had not been staged.
 “Once I saw Will yelling at the stage with such vitriol, my heart dropped.
 My heart at that point was just in my stomach because of everything it represented and what it looked like and who was involved.”

 “I’ve never felt so immediately devastated like I did at that moment,” Packer added.